PrivacySafe/3NWeb-architecture/README.md

 ![Problems in Classical Federation](federation/two_problems_in_classical_federation.png)

 Besides metadata problem, cooperative relationship between servers requires cooperation.
-But the world have seen a few examples of bigger vendors stopping cooperation, breaking user experience of communication with users of other vendors.
+And the world has already seen a few examples of bigger vendors stopping cooperation, breaking user experience of communication with users of other vendors.

 #### Web style Federation